 This is a deeply flawed attempt to explain World War II through a single Jewish family and a single Nazi family.
-Generously Awarded on Goodreads.
+Generously Awarded three stars on Goodreads.

 It goes without saying that any author who writes about Jews and Nazis in Germany during World War II has lots of drama to draw upon.
 Unfortunately, in my opinion, Roberta Kagan tried to tie together so many threads in this novel that the believability of the story and characters suffered.

 The Abdensterns are a loving Jewish family who are slow to realize the growing danger of Adolph Hitler’s rise to power.
 And of course they have a beautiful, gifted daughter, Leah, who ultimately falls in love with the physically perfect specimen of Detrick Haswell.

 The Haswells are Aryans.
 Father Hans, broken by his service during World War I and the economic woes in Germany during the 1920s, is a brutal drunk.
 His wife, the steadfast Inga, manages to barely support the family and raise her two children.
 Sound a bit trite yet?

 Here’s the bigger problem for me.
 Through just these two families, the author tries to squeeze in all of the following elements: